ISMB-ECCB-2019-Tutorial-AM4/reproducible-computational-workflows/0-prerequisites/README.md

 # Prerequisites

-These prerequisites must be installed prior to attending the tutorial!j

 __GitHub Account__

 We will host public software repositories on GitHub.
 If you do not have a GitHub account, sign up for a [free Personal user account](https://github.com/join).